cuelee/RE2C/README.md

 cd RE2C
 ```

-## Updating PLEIO
+## Updating RE2C
-You can update to the newest version of `PLEIO` using git.
-First, navigate to your pleio/ directory (e.g., cd pleio), then run
+You can update to the newest version of `RE2C` using git.
+First, navigate to your RE2C/ directory, then run
 ```
 git pull
 ```